wikimedia/mediawiki-tools-grunt-cssjanus/README.md

 npm install grunt-cssjanus --save-dev
 ```

-Once the plugin has been installed, it may be enabled inside your Gruntfile with this line of JavaScript:
+Once the plugin has been installed, enable it inside your Gruntfile:

 ```js
 grunt.loadNpmTasks( 'grunt-cssjanus' );
 ```

 ### Options

 _Run this task with the `grunt cssjanus` command._

 #### options.swapLtrRtlInUrl

 Type: `Boolean`
 Default value: `true`

 Whether to replace 'ltr' with 'rtl' and vice versa in urls.

 #### options.swapLeftRightInUrl

 Type: `Boolean`
 Default value: `false`

 Whether to replace 'left' with 'right' and vice versa in urls.

 #### options.generateExactDuplicates

 Type: `Boolean`
 Default value: `false`

 Whether to generate the RTL file if it ends up being the same as the LTR file.

 #### options.processContent

 Type: `Callback`
 Default value: `false`